 Masterson continued to enter tournaments and was more successful each time.
 Seeing his potential, his brother-in-law encouraged him to sell his beer, especially after earning first place for a double IPA and third place for an English-style barley wine at a homebrewing competition at Karl Strauss Brewery.

-Finally, Masterson established his first commercial brewery at downtown’s The Local Eatery & Drinking Hole in 2013.
-Sample Masterson’s work, including his legendary Vacation Coconut IPA, with delicious bar chow like shrimp diablo tacos and the Local’s iconic Big Ass Nachos, at the lively, warehouse-like location.
+Finally, Masterson established his first commercial brewery downtown, The Local Eatery & Drinking Hole, in 2013.
+Sample Masterson’s work, including his legendary Vacation Coconut IPA, with delicious bar chow-like shrimp diablo tacos and the Local’s iconic Big Ass Nachos, at the lively, warehouse-like location.

 See Related: How To Travel Full Time (And Make Money)

-AleSmith is a microbrewery in the United States that specializes in a wide range of handmade beers.
+AleSmith is a microbrewery in the United States specializing in a wide range of handcrafted beers.
 Skip Virgilio and Ted Newcomb launched AleSmith Brewery in San Diego in 1995.

 AleSmith beers are noted for their rich, complex tastes, high alcohol level, and intense hoppy flavors.
 Their strong devotion to beer and knack for innovation has allowed them to appeal to a wide range of beer and microbrew enthusiasts.

-AleSmith has received several recognitions from various national and international contests throughout the years.
+AleSmith has received several recognitions from various national and international contests.
 Currently, the AleSmith brewing firm is managed by Peter Zien, a successful home brewer.
 AleSmith produces more than 15 different varieties of beer both domestically and abroad.

-Address: 2201 San Dieguito Dr Suite D, Del Mar
+Address: 2201 San Dieguito Dr Suite D, Del Mar, CA

-Located in the coastal town of Del Mar, CA, Viewpoint is the city’s first brewery, bringing together the diverse perspectives of a collaborative group of longtime members of the culinary and craft brewing communities.
+Located in the coastal town of Del Mar, CA, Viewpoint is the city’s first brewery, bringing together the diverse perspectives of a collaborative group of longtime culinary and craft brewing community members.

 Founded by Charles Koll, the 7,000 square-foot breweries and restaurant features a full-service dining experience helmed by Executive Chef Mike Patula, serving familiar dishes reinterpreted.
-Head brewer Moe Katomski provides Viewpoint’s 20 taps with a mix of eclectic house-brewed styles.
+Head brewer Moe Katomski provides Viewpoint’s 20 taps with eclectic house-brewed styles.

 - An Epic Minnesota to California Road Trip Itinerary